Rope dart: Construction

 The dart is made of a hard material, usually iron or steel.
-It can be of variable weight depending on the users preference, and can be variable in shape (conical, triangular prism, pentagonal prism).

-The rings (usually 4 or 5) are attached to the dart head.
+It can be of variable weight depending on the users preference, and can be variable in shape (conical, triangular prism, pentagonal prism) and is typically blunted.
+The dart head has a ring or hole at the base which connects to small number of links for attaching to the rope, though some simple variants tie the rope directly to the dart head.

-The rope is attached to the final ring.
 Traditionally, the rope was constructed from Chinese rope and covered with wax to minimize friction.
 In modern times, the rope is often made of a softer synthetic material and covered with talc powder or some other substance to reduce friction.

-There is at least one flag attached near, or onto the dart head itself to conceal the dart during play and to add control.
-Additional flags can be attached to the side rings to slow down the dart and increase control.

-The handle is made from the last piece of rope as a slipknot to attach to the anchor hand's wrist.
+Some less common variants substitute a fine chain for the rope, though this can be uncomfortable for the user due to the friction.

+It is common for a cloth flag or ribbon to be attached to the rings or directly to the dart head.
+These provide a visual for the audience to see the dart's movement as well as creating aerodynamic drag to slow the dart's movement, which helps the user maintain control of it.

+Older versions had the rope pass through a bamboo tube which was held in the user's dominant hand.
+This functioned as a handle that could slide along the rope's length, as well as protecting the user's hand from friction burns.
+It is speculated these fell out of use with the introduction of modern rope materials that have lower friction.